 I think it’s important to try to understand why.

 First possibility: you had to be kind of weird to begin with in order to be interested in researching psychedelics.
-On the one hand, this is a strong possibility that makes a lot of sense; on the other, the early psychedelicists ended up really weird.
-At least in the early days I’m not sure psychedelics had the reputation for weirdness they now enjoy, and I’m also not sure that we’re living in a world where a high enough percent of psychiatrists go off to become gurus in India believers, that we can just dismiss LSD research as happening to attract that type of person.
+On the one hand, this is surely true; on the other, the early psychedelicists ended up really weird.
+At least in the early days I’m not sure psychedelics had the reputation for weirdness they now enjoy, and I’m also not sure that we’re living in a world where a high enough percent of psychiatrists go off to become gurus in India, that we can just dismiss LSD research as happening to attract that type of person.

 Second possibility: I know that almost all of these researchers (I’m not sure about Smythies) used psychedelics themselves.
 Psychedelic use is a sufficiently interesting experience that I can see why it might expand one’s interest in the study of consciousness and the universe.
 Perhaps this is especially true if you’re one of the first people to use it, and you don’t have the social setting of “Oh, yeah, this is that drug that makes you have really weird experiences about consciousness for a while”.
 If you’re not aware that psychedelic hallucinations are a thing that happens, you might have to interpret your experience in more traditional terms like divine revelation.
 Under this theory, these pioneers had to become kind of weird to learn enough for the rest of us to use these substances safely.
 But why would that make John Lilly obsessed with aliens?
 Why would it turn Timothy Leary into a space colonization advocate and Ron Paul supporter?